Beast Games: Legal issues

 Contestants complained that they were denied food, water, medication, and beds during the production of the show.
 Additionally, dozens reported that various injuries took place during the first filming sessions, as well as mistreatment, sexual harassment, and not being paid for overtime.
 On September 16, 2024, a class action lawsuit was filed in the Los Angeles Superior Court.

 According to a December 2024 Rolling Stone report on the working conditions for Beast Games published earlier that month, a portion of a tower exterior fell on a crew member on September 9, 2024.
 Later that month, the Ontario Ministry of Labour confirmed that it had opened an investigation into an on-set industrial incident on September 11, 2024.
 It stated that two of the employers, Blink 49 Studios and Manhattan Beach Studios, were each issued a "requirement".
 The Toronto Police Service also released a statement saying that they had been called to set for the incident but were not investigating as there was not a criminal element.

 Cast

 Adapted from the Amazon MGM Studios press release.
 Presenters and producers are as follows:

 Contestants

-See list of Beast Games contestants.